UlisseBM/UlisseBM/README.md

 ## 🪐 About Me

+- 💺 I'm Italian, Spanish, and Venezuelan.
-- 👨‍💻 Fullstack Developer in progress
+- 👨‍💻 Fullstack Developer in progress.
 - 🔧 Focused in Backend.
 - 🧪 Currently working as a Test Automation engineer/QC Analyst.
 - 📚 Always learning new technologies and building cool stuff.